 For example, at the 2019 How I Built This Summit, presenting sponsor American Express enabled attendees to share custom video messages.
 GoTo set up remote meeting and charging spaces, while MOO and Avalara showcased their products and services through interactive footprints.
 Brand representatives also delivered remarks during Main Stage and breakout sessions.
-After the event, 61% of the attendees felt the sponsors added value to the event, and there was a 75% sponsor recall among attendees.
+After the event, 61% of attendees felt the sponsors added value to the event; there was a 75% sponsor recall among attendees.

 Find your voice (9:18)

 The number one question that marketers need to ask themselves is, What utility am I offering users?
 Voice-activated devices from the voice assistant on your phone to the smart speaker on your counter in your kitchen, you’re using them in different ways at different times.
 So how are you delivering an experience that is additive to what they’re doing on this device?

 Juniper research recently reported that by 2023 you can expect 8 billion voice-activated devices.
 Voice-activated marketing is no longer in its infancy with 43% of companies already investing in technology to enable voice marketing.
 Add that to the over 1 billion voice searches conducted every month and you can see why brands need to start integrating voice-response technology into their marketing plans.